hui6075/mosquitto-cluster/readme.md

 ## Cluster Specification

-Broadcast clients' subscription and unsubscription to each other brokers inside the cluster.<br>
+Broadcast clients' connect/sub/unsub to each other brokers inside the cluster.<br>
 ### Traffic cycle avoid
 In order to avoid infinite PUB/SUB forwarding, the publishes from other brokers will only send to client, the subscription and unsubscription from other brokers will not be forward.<br>
 ### Duplicate subscription avoid